Skip to content

 Using the information from your secondary DNS provider, create NS records on your zone apex listing your secondary nameservers.

-By default, Cloudflare ignores NS records that are added to the zone apex.
-To modify this behaviour, enable multi-provider DNS:
+By default, Cloudflare ignores NS records added to the zone apex.
+To modify this behavior, enable multi-provider DNS:

 1. Log in to the Cloudflare dashboard.